LearnMetabarcoding/LearnMetabarcoding/sphinx/source/otu_asvs_readmapping/mapping_reads.rst

 Next Steps
 ==========

 Whether using ASVs or OTUs, you should first head to the :ref:`Mapping Reads to ASVs <mapping_reads_asvs>` subsection.
 You will need your FASTA of ASVs and your FASTA of reads.
 If you are using OTUs, you should then progress to the :ref:`Mapping Reads to OTUs <mapping_reads_otus>` subsection, which uses the data produced by the ASV subsection.
-Finally, the :ref:`Analysing Read Maps <analysing_maps>` subsection discusses questions around filtering the outputs from read mapping.
+Finally, the :ref:`Analysing Read Maps <analysis>` subsection discusses questions around filtering the outputs from read mapping.